 A small number of Year Two children are taking part in a phonics screening test.
 This will take place during the week beginning 11th June 2018.
 You will have been notified about this if your child is involved in this test.

 Our topic for this half term is:

 The children have their spelling test each MONDAY.
 This will assess the words which are sent home each week and it will take the format of writing the words within the context of a sentence (This follows the format of the Year Two SATS spelling paper which the children will take during the summer term).
 The children will bring home a list of target words and sentences to practise their spellings each week.
-A photocopy of your child's spelling test will be sent home weekly so you can see how they are progressing.
 Please help with these where you can and encourage your child to practise the spellings we are sending home.
 These word lists, along with the Year 1 and 2 common exception words (which can be found in your child's planner) are an important aspect of your child's English work this year.
 These are key words which are used across the children's reading and writing.
 Please help your child to learn these words.
 Just a few minutes each day sounding them out, writing them down or reading them out will really help your child to learn these.

 Grammar focuses on the rules of the English language and the children are now expected to have a good understanding of how to apply this in their work.
 The children will learn about different word types including nouns, verbs, adjectives and adverbs, and how to use these accurately in different aspects of writing.
 These will be taught as part of our daily English work, and also within our guided reading and phonics sessions.
 There are many useful games online which will support your child in their understanding of word types.
 These might help to make grammar seem more interesting and appealing too!